jjnesbitt/Telegram-Reminder-Bot/README.md

 Reminder times can be of the format `<integer>` `[seconds, minutes, hours, days, weeks, months, years]`

 ### TODO
-* Add storing reminders in database for reminder listing, and early deletion
+- [x] Add storing reminders in database for reminder listing, and early deletion
-* Add command to cancel reminders as mentioned above
+- [x] Add command to cancel reminders as mentioned above
+- [ ] Fix code organization to remove so many global variables

 <br/>
 <br/>